Persuasive Speech - Everything You Need To Know

 pyramid principle

-At Corporate Class, we actively encourage adopting The Minto Pyramid Principle for three reasons:
+At Corporate Class, we actively encourage adopting the Minto Pyramid Principle for three reasons:

-• Audiences learn about the substance of content immediately
+• Audiences grasp the main content immediately

 Many stories, slogans and movie titles are structured in threes; consider for example, The Three Musketeers, Faster, Higher, Stronger – the Olympic motto or the movie, The Good, the Bad and the Ugly.

-Why The Pyramid Principle?
+Why the Minto Pyramid Principle?

 Learn more about our Presentation Skills Training